psullus/machine-learning/capstone/report/report.md

 Now that I have predictions I can evaluate the model to check the accuracy of my baseline model.
 There are several ways to evaluate a model.

-Accuracy: is the fraction of predictions our model got right (e.g. what proportion of twits we predicted/classified as positive or negative were actually positive or negative).
+__Accuracy:__ is the fraction of predictions our model got right (e.g. what proportion of twits we predicted/classified as positive or negative were actually positive or negative).

-Accuracy=  (TP+TN)/(TP+TN+FP+FN)
+Accuracy = (TP+TN)/(TP+TN+FP+FN)

-Precision: tells us what proportion of positive identifications was correct (e.g. what proportion of actually positive twits we predicted as positive twits).
+__Precision:__ tells us what proportion of positive identifications was correct (e.g. what proportion of actually positive twits we predicted as positive twits).

-Precision=  TP/(TP+FP)
+Precision = TP/(TP+FP)

-Recall: tells us what proportion of positives was identified correctly (e.g. what proportion of all positive twits did we predict as positive)
+__Recall:__ tells us what proportion of positives was identified correctly (e.g. what proportion of all positive twits did we predict as positive)

-Recall=  TP/(TP+FN)
+Recall = TP/(TP+FN)

-F1 Score: is a weighted average of precision and recall ranging from 0 to 1.
+__F1 Score:__ is a weighted average of precision and recall ranging from 0 to 1.

-F1=2*  (Precision*Recall)/(Precision+Recall)
+F1 = 2* (Precision*Recall)/(Precision+Recall)

 TP: True Positive
 TN: True Negative
 FP: False Positive
 FN: False Negative

 ### Scores

 With CountVectorizer
- Accuracy score:  0.7511140819964349
+* Accuracy score:  0.7511140819964349
- Precision score:  0.7604815276048152
+* Precision score:  0.7604815276048152
- Recall score:  0.7723440134907251
+* Recall score:  0.7723440134907251
- F1 score:  0.7663668688558879
+* F1 score:  0.7663668688558879